EugeneN/twic2/README.md

  These business tasks influence implementation details - namely, implementation must provide a way to work with standalone isolated incapsulated composable components.
 There are few candidate libraries for this task, which provide different levels of abstractions.

- Visual design and UX should be similar to twic1 one's, with the difference that it should not use right click as the main and only input method.
+ Visual design and UX should be similar to that of twic1, with the difference that it should not use right click as the main and only input method.

 ---